Permanent Total Disability Law Firm

 | Why Choose Law Offices of Patrick O’Brien

-An attorney skilled in helping injured victims who cannot work anymore can help you file for workers’ compensation.
-If you are seeking help, attorney Patrick O’Brien can provide guidance to the work comp claim process.
+The Law Offices of Patrick O’Brien has experience dealing with permanent total disability claims.
+Our law firm is skilled in helping injured victims who cannot work anymore, and we can help you file for workers’ compensation.
+If you are seeking help from a disability law firm, attorney Patrick O’Brien can provide guidance to the work comp claim process.
 He has worked with numerous injured workers, from those with minor injuries to those too disabled to work, in obtaining workers’ compensation.

 Of the types of workers’ compensation that exist, permanent total disability (PTD) denotes a disability where the worker is not able to physically work at all, either in the job they had previously or any other job.